-The Code of Conduct sets standards for the behaviour of members towards other members, staff, the public, and the media.
+The Code of Conduct sets standards for the behaviour of members towards other Board and Council members, Council staff, the public, and the media.
 It is also concerned with the disclosure of information that members receive in their capacity as members.
-Members of a local authority must comply with the Council's Code of Conduct.
+Members must comply with the Board's Code of Conduct.
 More detail explaining the Code of Conduct is set out in Appendix 1.

 This Code can only be amended (or substituted by a replacement Code) by a vote of at least 75 per cent of members present at a meeting when amendment to the Code is being considered.
-The Code should be read in conjunction with the Council's Standing Orders.
+The Code should be read in conjunction with the Board's Standing Orders.